 - Occasionally struggles to find home network during setup

 Belkin has been a name in consumer electronics for decades and over the past few years has thrown their hat in the budget home automation space.
-Their WeMo Switch was one of the early entrants into the smart plug genre and has been a popular option for consumers.
+Their Wemo Switch was one of the early entrants into the smart plug genre and has been a popular option for consumers.
 While reliable, it unfortunately had a glaring flaw, it’s size.
-Belkin realized this and in early 2017 shrunk the smart device down to give us the WeMo Mini Smart Plug.
+Belkin realized this and in early 2017 shrunk the smart device down to give us the Wemo Mini Smart Plug.
 This Wi-Fi enabled plug could now provide the functionality users wanted without hogging all the outlet space.

-The WeMo Mini Smart Plug is a rather simple device with one primary function, turning on and off an existing outlet in your home.
+The Wemo Mini Smart Plug is a rather simple device with one primary function, turning on and off an existing outlet in your home.
 The new and improved design fits snugly into an outlet while leaving the other free for other devices.
-If you want to double up, two mini smart plugs can work off the same outlet and fit perfectly together.
+If you want to double up, two plugs can work off the same outlet and fit perfectly together.
 It comes in a glossy white exterior with an on/off button to the right with a tiny LED indicator to let you know the switch is on.

 The setup process for the Mini is pretty straightforward for those with experience configuring smart devices.
 You’ll first need to install either the Android or iOS app.
-This is the general WeMo app that lets you control other devices in their product line.
-This makes the Mini a bit more appealing if you already own for instance the WeMo Insight Switch or WeMo Light Switch.
+This is the general Wemo app that lets you control other devices in their product line.
+This makes the Mini a bit more appealing if you already own for instance their Insight Switch or WeMo Light Switch.
 The app will walk you through the familiar steps of connecting your phone to the Mini’s private wireless network.
 Once connected, you’ll be able to configure the smart plug to your home’s Wi-Fi by choosing it and entering the password.
 Now that you’re connected, we recommend proceeding with any firmware updates the app tells you is needed.
 After that, you should be ready to start using the plug.

 How Did it Perform?